|

 pollution and reduce the emission of greenhouse gases which are created as

 the result of the use of fuels in transportation.
-The Act No.
+The Act No. 201/2012 Coll.

-replaces the Act No 86/2002 Coll., on air protection and on
+cancels and replaces the Act No 86/2002 Coll., on air

-amendments to several other acts.
-Next related regulatory text is: The Decree No. 415/2012
+protection and on amendments to several other acts.
+Next

-Coll., on the Permitted Level of Pollution and its Ascertainment
+related regulatory text is: The Decree No. 415/2012 Coll., on the Permitted Level of Pollution

-and on the implementation of some further provisions of the Act on the
+and its Ascertainment and on the implementation of some further provisions of

-protection of air (as amended).
+the Act on the protection of air (as

-analytical methods for determination of the content of volatile organic
+and analytical methods for determination of the content of volatile organic

 substances in products.
-Annex 7 to the Decree No.
+Annex 7

-the content of volatile matter in these products.
+determination of the content of volatile matter in these products.
 Selected

 products of anex 7 with regard to